parlaynu/sonos-over-vpn/README.md

 * port forwarding from the internet side of your ISP router to an internal machine
 * the ability to configure static routes

-I've seen ISP routers that can't configure static routes so it's worth verifying this before you try and get it working.
+I've seen ISP routers that can't configure static routes so it's worth verifying this before you go any further.

 Port forwarding is pretty standard.
 For my router, from the web management console, browse to: